JohnBaracuda/com.baracuda.runtime-monitoring/README.md

 Unity UI is not yet implimented.

-### Custom UI Implementation
+&nbsp;
+## UI Controller

-(WIP) You can create a custom UI implimentation...
+You can create a custom UI controller by follwing the steps below.
+A more detailed guide how to setup a custom UI controller is coming.

-+ Create a new class and inherit from ```MonitoringDisplayController```
++ Create a new class and inherit from ```MonitoringDisplayController```.
++ Impliment the abstract mehtods and custom UI logic.
 + Add the script to a new GameObject and create a prefab of it.
 + Make sure to delete the GameObject from your scene.
-+ Select the monitoring settings and serialize the prefab at General/Monitoring Display Controller.
++ Open the settings by navigating to (menu: Tools > Monitoring > Settings).
++ Set your prefab as the active controller in the ```Moniotoring UI Controller``` field.

 &nbsp;
 ## Assemblies and Modules